 National Register

 The Cross Estate National Register documentation was submitted to the New Jersey State Historic Preservation Office (SHPO) on November 5, 1986.
-On January 22, 1987, the New Jersey State Review Board for Historic Sites recommended the Cross Estate for inclusion in the State and National Registers, pending additional information on the estate’s landscape architecture and the clarification of the status of those buildings less than fifty years of age.
+On January 22, 1987, the New Jersey State Review Board for Historic Sites recommended the Cross Estate for inclusion in the State and National Registers, pending additional information on the estate’s landscape architecture and clarifying the status of those buildings under fifty years of age.

 Volunteer Opportunities